NuGet/docs.microsoft.com-nuget/docs/consume-packages/consuming-packages-authenticated-feeds.md

 ## Security best practices for managing credentials

-Although NuGet searches for credentials in the above-mentioned order, we recommend the following order to manage credentials for authenticating with private feeds in a secure manner:
+Although NuGet searches for credentials in the order mentioned above, we recommend the following sequence for securely managing credentials when authenticating with private feeds:

 1. **Credential Provider**: It is highly recommended to use a credential provider whenever possible.
-This avoids storing secrets in plain text and reduces the risk of accidentally leaking secrets via source control.
+This approach avoids storing secrets in plain text and minimizes the risk of accidentally exposing secrets through source control.
-Additionally, it typically reduces the number of places you need to update when a credential expires or changes.
+Moreover, it generally reduces the number of places you need to update when a credential expires or changes.
-If the credential provider supports single sign-on, it may reduce the number of times you need to login, or the number of places that credentials need to be saved.
+If the credential provider supports single sign-on, it may decrease the frequency of logins or the number of places where credentials need to be saved.
 Refer to the [credential providers](#credential-providers) section for more information.

-1. **Encrypted Credentials**: If a credential provider is not available, consider using encrypted credentials.
+1. **Encrypted Credentials in nuget.config**: If a credential provider is not available, you should consider using encrypted credentials.
-This provides an additional layer of security by storing the credentials in an encrypted format.
+This method provides an extra layer of security by storing the credentials in an encrypted format.
-Refer to the [credentials in *nuget.config* files](#credentials-in-nugetconfig-files) section for more information.
+For more information, refer to the section on [credentials in *nuget.config* files](#credentials-in-nugetconfig-files).

   > [!NOTE]
-    > :warning: **WARNING** :warning: Encrypted passwords are only supported on Windows, and only can be decrypted when used on the same machine and via the same user as the original encryption.
+  > :warning: **WARNING** :warning: Be aware that encrypted passwords are only supported on Windows.
+Moreover, they can only be decrypted on the same machine and by the same user who originally encrypted them.

-1. **Credentials in nuget.config with Environment Variable Macros**: If encrypted credentials are not feasible, you can store the credentials in the *nuget.config* file using environment variable macros.
+1. **Using Environment Variable Macros in nuget.config**: If using encrypted credentials is not possible, consider storing the credentials in the *nuget.config* file with environment variable macros.
-This allows you to reference environment variables that contain the actual credentials.
+This method allows you to reference environment variables that hold the actual credentials.
-Refer to the [credentials in *nuget.config* files](#credentials-in-nugetconfig-files) section for more information.
+For more information, refer to the section on [credentials in *nuget.config* files](#credentials-in-nugetconfig-files).

-1. **Directly Using Environment Variables**: As a fallback option, you can directly use environment variables to store the credentials
+1. **Using Environment Variables Directly**: As a fallback option, you can store the credentials directly in environment variables.
-However, keep in mind that this approach may provide less visibility and control compared to using environment variable macros in the *nuget.config* file.
+However, be aware that this method may offer less visibility and control compared to using environment variable macros in the *nuget.config* file.
-Refer to the [credentials in environment variables](#credentials-in-environment-variables) section for more information.
+For more information, refer to the section on [credentials in environment variables](#credentials-in-environment-variables).

-1. **Clear Text Credentials in NuGet.Config**: It is highly recommended to always use one of the other options mentioned above.
+1. **Clear Text Credentials in NuGet.Config**: It is highly recommended to use one of the previously mentioned options.
-If none of the above options are feasible, you can store the credentials in the *nuget.config* file.
+If these options are not feasible, you can store the credentials in the *nuget.config* file.
-This option is only provided for compatibility and use in environments where no other secure option is available.
+However, this option should only be used in environments where no other secure option is available.
-Refer to the [credentials in *nuget.config* files](#credentials-in-nugetconfig-files) section for more information.
+For more information, refer to the section on [credentials in *nuget.config* files](#credentials-in-nugetconfig-files).

   > [!NOTE]
-    > :warning: **WARNING** :warning: Avoid storing credentials in clear text in the *nuget.config* file, especially when saving the file in source control.
+  > :warning: **WARNING** :warning: Storing credentials in clear text in the *nuget.config* file, especially when saving the file in source control, is risky as it increases the chances of accidental credential leaks.
-    > This increases the risk of accidentally leaking the credentials.
-If you must store credentials in the *nuget.config* file, consider using one of the previous options for added security.
+  > If you must store credentials in the *nuget.config* file, consider using one of the more secure options mentioned above.

-By following these best practices, you can ensure the secure authentication of private feeds while minimizing the risk of exposing sensitive information.
+By adhering to these best practices, you can securely authenticate private feeds while minimizing the risk of sensitive information exposure.

 The credentials you need to use are determined by the package source.
 Therefore, unless you're using a credential provider, you should check with your package source for what credentials to use.